SiyaoIsHiding/SiyaoIsHiding/README.md

 * :wrench: [GitHub Action r-asymptotic-testing](https://github.com/marketplace/actions/r-asymptotic-testing)
   * A Continuous Integration tool to test your R package on a PR with various input data sizes and leave messages in the PR if significant performance regression or improvements are detected.
 * :octocat:&nbsp; [DBeaver](https://github.com/dbeaver/dbeaver), a universal database tool and SQL client in java
-  * :new: [PR](https://github.com/dbeaver/dbeaver/pull/19743): Fix a small bug when generating UUID for multiple rows in a table
+  * :new: [PR](https://github.com/dbeaver/dbeaver/pull/19743): Fixed a small bug when generating UUID for multiple rows in a table

 ### Hardware Layer
 Tbh not much to share.
 I am a beginner but making progress fast.